Last Updated: August 13, 2014

 - Enable standard advertising controls;

-- Deliver targeted advertisements that we or our partners believe will be of most interest to visitors;
+- Allow our partners to use our technology to conduct Online Behavioral Advertising (OBA) to deliver targeted advertisements that we or our partners believe will be of most interest to visitors;

 - Prepare reports that summarize visitor activity;